 - The eviction process was illegal.
 Illegal eviction tactics include removing the tenant’s belongings from the unit, shutting down their utilities, or locking them out.

-- The eviction suit was discriminatory.
+- The eviction suit was discriminatory against tenants.

-- The eviction notice contained substantial errors.
+- The notice contained substantial errors.

 - The reason for the eviction lawsuit was false or exaggerated.

-Attending the County Court Eviction Hearing
+Attending the County Court Hearing

-- A copy of the lease agreement.
+- A copy of the rental lease agreement.

 - A copy of the eviction notice.